Edgio

 Use API Security to:

-• Discover the APIs that have been requested in the last 30 days.
+• Discover the APIs that have been requested in the last 30 days by reviewing the API Discovery section of the API Security page.

 API Security requires activation.
 Contact your account manager or our sales department at 1 (866) 200 - 5463 to upgrade your account.